Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

 }

-{The exciton--quasihole binding energy and the total number of bound states -- summed over all center--of--mass momenta -- as functions of the fermion--boson interaction strength $V_{\textrm{FB}}$ and the boson mobility $t_{\textrm{B}}$ are shown in Fig.~\ref{fig: quasihole parameter}(a) and (b), respectively.
+{The exciton--quasihole binding energy and {the number of bound states per center--of--mass momentum} as functions of the fermion--boson interaction strength $V_{\textrm{FB}}$ and the boson mobility $t_{\textrm{B}}$ are shown in Fig.~\ref{fig: quasihole parameter}(a) and (b), respectively.
 Stronger interactions and reduced boson mobility clearly enhance bound--state formation, as evidenced by the increasing binding energy and the growing number of bound states, reflecting the competition between interaction--driven binding and the boson kinetic energy. }

-{ {The formation of exciton--quasihole bound states exhibits a pronounced dependence on the sign of the boson hopping.
-For $t_{\text{B}}>0$, the lowest boson band is exactly flat, characterized by zero group velocity and an infinite effective mass.
-As a result, variations in the hopping strength (inset of Fig.~\ref{fig: quasihole parameter}(a)) incur only a negligible kinetic penalty for binding the exciton and the quasihole.
-Consequently, the binding energy is governed primarily by the interaction scale $V_{\text{FB}}$ and displays only a weak dependence on $t_{\text{B}}$ within the $t_{\text{B}}>0$ sector.
-Consistently, the number of bound states shown in Fig.~\ref{fig: quasihole parameter}(b) depends strongly on the interaction strength for $t_{\text{B}}>0$, indicating that quasiholes bind efficiently to ``heavy'' excitons.
-Remarkably, the kagome lattice naturally realizes such heavy bosons without the need to introduce translation--symmetry--breaking pinning potentials, which would otherwise entail prohibitive computational costs. }